Emmylong1/Drone-Data/README.md

 - Add automated IPFS storage.

 ## Troubleshooting
-- Check the logs in CloudWatch for ECS service issues.
+- Check the logs in grafana for Eks service issues.
 - Verify the IPFS daemon is running for data storage.